Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Watch Your Posture:

-When eating and drinking your meals on the gastric balloon diet, watch your posture.
+Watch your posture when eating and drinking your meals on the gastric balloon diet.
 When sitting, sit tall and don’t slouch.
 This helps your balloon position properly and can also improve your food tolerance.

 Stop When Satisfied:

-Get used to stopping your consumption of food whenever you feel full.
-Even if there is food left on your plate.
+Get used to stopping your food consumption whenever you feel full, even if food is left on your plate.
 You can save the excess for your next meal in a few hours.

 Not Eating Before Bed: